das-projects/Rhine/README.md

 By utilizing these diverse evaluation metrics, we can comprehensively assess the performance and robustness of our multi-modal foundation model at each stage of pre-training and fine-tuning, ensuring its effectiveness across various downstream tasks.

-Some questions:

-1. **Dataset:**

-   - Do you have a specific dataset you plan to use for pre-training and finetuning?
-If so, could you provide details about it?
-   - Are there any specific datasets you plan to use for evaluating downstream tasks like document classification or named entity recognition?

-2. **Model Details:**

-   - Could you provide more details on how you plan to integrate the text and image embeddings through the cross-attention layer?
-   - What specific modifications will you apply to the LLM to accommodate the OCR JSON format?

-3. **Pre-training and Finetuning:**

-   - What is your strategy for pre-training the model?
-How will you mask the image patches and text tokens?
-   - How will you handle the finetuning process for the downstream tasks?

-4. **Evaluation:**

-   - What metrics will you use to evaluate the performance of your model on the pre-training tasks (masked language and image modeling)?
-   - What metrics will you use for the downstream tasks?

-5. **Baseline Comparisons:**

-   - Do you have any baseline models for comparison?
-If so, what are they, and how will you compare their performance with your proposed model?

-6. **Expected Contributions:**

-   - What are the key contributions of your work?
-How does it advance the state-of-the-art in multi-modal foundation models?

-7. **Challenges and Limitations:**
-   - Are there any specific challenges or limitations you anticipate with your approach?
-How do you plan to address or mitigate them?

 ---